Sarum College logo

 The college dining room was refurbished in 2011, and in 2013 the Victorian wings with residential accommodation were renovated, bringing the total number of en-suite bedrooms to forty.
 In 2015, the College library was given a comprehensive make-over thanks to a legacy from a keen library member, the late Heather Mathews.
 The Common Room was refurbished in early 2016 thanks to funding from The Mercers’ Company.

-In 2022 the College is undergoing repairs and renovations to the Wren building and the building exterior.
+There have been repairs and renovations to the Wren building and the building exterior recently, and improvements are ongoing.

 Governance